apuroop-apz/Docker-Project/README.md

 In mysql prompt,

-To get a list of MySQL users. `SELECT User FROM mysql.user;`
+To get a list of MySQL users. `SELECT user FROM mysql.user;`

 To get a list of databases created. `show databases;`